Eddie Rosario Player Props: Braves vs. Reds

 Eddie Rosario At The Plate

-- Rosario has picked up a hit in three games this year (37.5%), including one multi-hit game.
+- This season, Rosario has posted at least one hit in four of 10 games (40.0%), and had multiple hits twice.

-- He has not gone deep in his eight games this year.
+- He has not gone deep in his 10 games this season.

 - Rosario has not driven in a run this season.